alperr/wk/README.md

 # wk

-wk is a lightweight web framework for typescript with an almost-zero overhead.
+wk is a lightweight web framework for typescript with zero overhead.

-Unlike all other major frameworks , wk appreciates imperative programming
+unlike all other major frameworks , wk appreciates imperative programming

-## Installing
+## installing

 visit [nodejs website](https://nodejs.org) to download & install nodejs